 How did his dad help him?
 (Walked alongside him to the finish line; supported him; etc.)

 How does God use other people to help us get through problems?
 (They pray for us; help us; stay with us; and give us encouraging words.)

-Brainstorm ways that your family can help and support others—make cards and mail/deliver them; make a meal/cookies for someone; do yard work for the elderly; etc.
+Brainstorm ways your family can help and support others—make cards and mail or deliver them; make a meal or cookies for someone; do yard work for the elderly; etc.

-We can support and help one another who are going through a tough time.
+We can support and help others who are going through a tough time.